conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 2. Each feedstock can only upload packages for that feedstock.
 This is enforced by using a cf-staging channel where builds are first sent.
    A bot then assesses that the submitting feedstock has permission to build the package it has submitted, and only then will it relay the build to the conda-forge channel.
    This helps mitigate against a bad actor gaining access to an inconspicuous feedstock and then trying to push a build with malicious code into essential infrastructure packages (e.g., OpenSSL or Python).
-3. We have `artifact-validation <https://github.com/conda-forge/artifact-validation>`__ for validating all the ``conda-forge`` artifacts before they are uploaded to ``anaconda.org``.
-This validation looks for various security-related items, such as artifacts that overwrite key pieces of certain packages.
+3. We have `artifact-validation <https://github.com/conda-forge/artifact-validation>`__ for validating all the ``conda-forge`` artifacts uploaded to ``anaconda.org``.
+This validation scans for various security-related items, such as artifacts that overwrite key pieces of certain packages.
 4. We have a dedicated `Security and Systems Sub-Team <https://conda-forge.org/docs/orga/subteams.html?highlight=security+team#security-and-systems-sub-team>`__ who works hard towards making sure to secure and maintain appropriate access to the credentials and services/systems used by ``conda-forge``.

 Significant Changes To Upstream Projects